nospaceships/node-net-ping/README.md

 The `close()` method closes the underlying raw socket, and cancels all outstanding requsts.

-The calback function for each outstanding request will be called.
+The calback function for each outstanding ping requests will be called.
 The error parameter will be an instance of the `Error` class, and the `message` attribute set to `Socket forcibly closed`.

-The sessoin can be re-used simply by submitting more ping requests, a new raw socket will be created to serve the new requests.
+The sessoin can be re-used simply by submitting more ping requests, a new raw socket will be created to serve the new ping requests.
 This is a way in which to clear outstanding requests.

-The following example submits a ping request and prints the target which successfully responded first, and then closes the session which will clear the other outstanding requests.
+The following example submits a ping request and prints the target which successfully responded first, and then closes the session which will clear the other outstanding ping requests.

     var targets = ["1.1.1.1", "2.2.2.2", "3.3.3.3"];